newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 # Potential first costumers
 ​
+Here's the list of first potential customers of content.supply.
+By analyzing possible customers we can filter and even make pitches for them.
+This is done before we approach them to have a better shot of making them our clients.
+This document is there to rate potential customers.
+Describe what their blog is like, can we be of a good help?
+Where and how can we help them create better content?

-*Here's the list of first potential customers.
-Disclaimer: also still a lot of brainstorm ideas so this list is there to better specify and filter to real good potential customers.*
+Disclaimer: also still a lot of brainstorm ideas so this list is there to better specify and filter to real good potential customers.

 ## Big companies